-Carnival of Souls is a 1962 independent American horror film produced and directed by Herk Harvey for an estimated $33,000, the film did not gain widespread attention when originally released; today, however, it is now widely regarded as a genuine cult classic.
-The movie stars Candace Hilligoss and Sidney Berger.
+Carnival of Souls is a 1962 independent American horror feature film produced and directed by Herk Harvey and starring Candace Hilligoss and Sidney Berger.

 Set to an organ score by Gene Moore, Carnival of Souls relies more on atmosphere than on special effects to create a mood of unease and foreboding.
 It has been cited as an important influence on the films of both David Lynch (Eraserhead) and George A. Romero (Night of the Living Dead and sequels).
 It was very loosely remade in 1998.

 On July 12, 2016, the film was issued on Blu-ray by the Criterion Collection with the following extras:

 - New, restored 4K digital transfer, with uncompressed monaural soundtrack on the Blu-ray

 - Selected-scene audio commentary featuring director Herk Harvey and screenwriter John Clifford

 - New interview with comedian and writer Dana Gould

 - New video essay by film critic David Cairns